 Equator Coffees set to Re-Open the Historic Round House Cafe at the Golden Gate Bridge

-Making people’s lives better through coffee at one of the world’s most
+Making people’s lives better through coffee at one of the world’s most iconic & visited sites.

 As the Bay Area re-emerges & re-assesses what matters most, our refresh of the historic Round House Cafe will offer a renewed outlook at one of the most historic crossroads in the world.
 With a spectacular vantage point of the Golden Gate Bridge, the gateway connecting the Pacific Ocean with the San Francisco Bay, the Round House Cafe will soon be our newest retail location.
 As part of the Golden Gate National Recreation Area, often the most visited site in the National Park system, this Art Deco perch with a near-360 degree view allows visitors to take in everything the Golden Gate Bridge has to offer.